Jameseluke/trailstop/README.md

 A Node app built with NEAN stack (NeDB, Express, Angular, NodeJS) Allows a user to track any number of stocks, with alerts being sent to a list of emails upon certain criteria being met.
+Currently only supports sending emails from a gmail account

 1. If the high price (HP) for the day is more than 20% above the alert price (AP), amend the AP to equal HP-20%.
 2. If HP is greater than AP by less than 20%, do nothing.